 Acrony Name in Name in Legal Holders Field of Level of Supervisory

 m Local English Status of capital Activity Perman Public

-Language 0 - C C ent Authority
+Language 8 ent Authority

-0 0 (or of Identify Staff ·
+88- (or of Identify Staff

-Address assets, if Sector Describe the
+Address assets, if Sector , , , , , , , , , , , , , , , , , , , Describe the

-the body and/or area degree of
+11001055 the body and/or area degree of

 Website does not, the Union supervision/

 link have legal acquis control by

-capital) 1 Public
+capital) acquis Public

-1 / If a authorities.
+cupitury If a authorities.

-If the (General)
+If the (General) uutionities.

 public is Managemen Describe the

 majority t areas of

 holder of Body delegation of

 the capital identify this functions and

 and/or with the powers.

-assets term -
+assets term powers.

 such fact "Manageme Describe

 could nt Body" which Public

-fulfil authorities
+fulfil in Douy authorities

 criteria 2- appoints board

 4). members and

-the percentage
+.,. the percentage

 of public

 authority

 appointed

 members

+members

 Describe how

 financial

 controls are

 exercised and

 by who and the

 audit

 institution

 auditing the

 accounts of the

 body.

+oouy.